 The Five Points of Yoga

-The Five Points of Yoga give us insight into five major elements to fulfill the body’s need to function smoothly.
+The Five Points of Yoga give us insight into five major elements to fulfil the body’s need to function smoothly.
 The body is a temple or vehicle for the soul which has specific requirements to function properly.
 In metaphorical relation to an automobile, we can see a car requires five major elements: a lubricating system, a battery, a cooling system, fuel, and a responsible driver behind the wheel.
-By practicing yoga which covered the holistic principles of harmony and unification we can fulfill these five requirements.
+By practising yoga which covered the holistic principles of harmony and unification we can fulfil these five requirements.

 What is Yoga?

 Before we focus on the five points of yoga, we need to understand the meaning of yoga.